 What We Offer

-Groups are formed based upon student needs and concerns and are typically pscyho-educational in format.
+Groups are formed based upon student needs and concerns and are typically psycho-educational in format.
 Counseling Services will announce group offerings each semester.
-Previous group topics have included healthy relationships, self-esteem, and expressive arts.
+Previous group topics have included healthy relationships, body image, self-esteem, and expressive arts.

 Assessment might be used in conjunction with ongoing counseling.
-Our current assessment services available include personality assessment, various mental health screening tools, anger assessment, and career interest assessment.
-Counseling Services collaborates with Academic Achievement/ Disabilities Services to assist students with referrals for area providers of psychological testing around disorders that may be interfering with a student's learning process.
+Current assessment services available include personality assessment, various mental health screening tools, anger assessment, and career interest assessment.
+Counseling Services collaborates with the Office of Accessibility Resources to assist students with referrals for area providers of psychological testing around disorders that may be interfering with a student's learning process.
 Counseling Services also collaborates with a local specialty agency to provide substance abuse assessments.

 The Counseling Services staff is available to Stonehill faculty and staff to address student concerns.
 The staff is available to discuss concerns or to make formal presentations on specific topics.
 The clinicians also provide training to orientation leaders and resident assistants, as well as supervision to graduate-level trainees in such fields as counseling and social work.